lgreski/datasciencectacontent/markdown/exampleSortRvsSAS.md

-# SAS Experience as Impediment to Learning R?
+# SAS Experience: Impediment to Learning R?

 One's SAS experience becomes an impediment to learning R to the degree that we expect R to work like SAS.
 For example, once you've had experience in SAS, you tend to think about sorting like this: